salma-shah/retail-management-system-ASP.NET/README.md

 This project is a website for CozyComfort.
 It has three main roles: a seller, distributor, and manufacturer.
 The seller is the one who deals with the customer and makes orders.
 If there is no stock for a specific order, a request will be sent to the distributor.
 The distributor acts as a middleman between the seller and manufacturer, while handling their own inventory.
 The distributor checks their own inventory first, and if it is not present, a request will be sent to the manufacturer.
 The manufacturer checks stock based on requests.
-If unavailable, informs the distributor about production capacity and lead times for the product.
+If unavailable, the manufacturer informs the distributor about production capacity and lead times for the product.
 Through this network of communication, stock management and purchase requests are made easy.